kill9zombie/elixir_dojo/DOJO.md

 Telnet to port 4040 on your machine, you should be able to enter a player name and type 'quit' at the `command>` prompt.

-Ok, our MUD isn't up to much at the moment.
+OK, our MUD isn't up to much at the moment.
 Let's let our user wander about.

 If the user enters "north" at our direction prompt, move them north , show the new room description, then wait for another command.
 Same for the other three directions (south, east and west).
 You can use `Game.Player.move/2` to move the player (`h Game.Player.move` for help in the shell).